elastic/apm-agent-nodejs/lib/opentelemetry-bridge/README.md

 The `@opentelemetry/api` supports two ways to create objects that are internally implemented and do not call the registered global providers.

-1. `otel.trace.wrapSpanContext(...)` supports creating a `NonRecordingSpan`
-   instance that implements `interface Span`.
+1. `otel.trace.wrapSpanContext(...)` supports creating a `NonRecordingSpan` (a class that isn't exported) instance that implements `interface Span`.
 [This test fixture](../../test/opentelemetry-bridge/fixtures/nonrecordingspan-parent.js) shows a use case.
-The bridge wraps this in an `OTelBridgeNonRecordingSpan` that implements the agent's Transaction API.
+The bridge wraps this in an `OTelBridgeNonRecordingSpan` that implements both OTel `interface Span` and the agent's Transaction API.
-2. `otel.ROOT_CONTEXT` is a singleton object that implements `interface Context` but is not created via any bridge API that would prefer to provide a `OTelBridgeRunContext` instance.
-That means bridge code cannot rely on a given `context` argument being its `OTelBridgeRunContext` instance.
+2. `otel.ROOT_CONTEXT` is a singleton object (an internal `BaseContext` class instance) that implements `interface Context` but is not created via any bridge API.
+That means bridge code cannot rely on a given `context` argument being an instance of its `OTelBridgeRunContext` class.
    [This test fixtures](../../test/opentelemetry-bridge/fixtures/using-root-context.js)
    shows an example.